andreypopp/react-async/docs/index.md

 `getInitialStateAsync` callbacks of asynchronous components executed before the resulted markup is returned.

 It also embeds fetched state in the markup as a JSON blob, so when you initialize React components in browser it won't need to do any XHR requests.

+### Rendering asynchronous components in browser

+To render an asynchronous components in a browser you use `renderComponent` function exported by React Async:

+    ReactAsync.renderComponent(Component(), document.body)

+Using this function instead of `React.renderComponent` allows asynchronous components to pick up state delivered from server.
+That way there's no need to do additional XHR requests.

 ### Manually injecting fetched state

 If you'd need more control over how state is injected into your markup you can pass a third argument to the `renderComponentToString` callback function which contains a snapshot of the current server state:

     ReactAsync.renderComponentToString(Component(), function(err, markup, data) {
       ...
     })

 You can then do your own manual injection or use the `injectIntoMarkup` method.
 In addition to injecting the current server state, `injectIntoMarkup` can also reference your client script bundles ensuring server state is available before they are run:

     ReactAsync.renderComponentToString(Component(), function(err, markup, data) {